Jonosenior/private-events/README.md

 Solution: build the event like this: users(:valid).created_events.new(...).
 This is how the controller creates an event, and will automatically use the :valid user fixture.
 Solution 2: You CAN add a creator directly to the event fixture.
 But don't use a creator_id column: use a 'creator' column (no id suffix) and put the creator id in there.

-Problem: In EventsControllerTest, I was got a 'no method "name"' error when checking if the index action would return success.
+Problem: In EventsControllerTest, I get a 'no method "name"' error when checking if the index action would return success.
 Solution: This took an a while, and many people looking at it.
 Firstly, I had to get the fixture set up correctly (see above - add a creator field to the event, populated with the fixture's ID).
 Secondly, I had added Bootstrap Sprockets but not changed the filetype of app/assets/stylesheets/application.css to application.scss.
 This fixed it...

+Problem: In EventsControllerTest, the assert_difference method is returning incorrect result.
+Solution: The method takes an optional argument showing which difference is to be expected.
+Since the default is 0, the test fails unless you set this to -1 (ie, one event is deleted).